 As an independent practitioner, I bring a comprehensive personal skill set to projects — including writing, editing, design, illustration, usability testing and print consultancy.
 When a project calls for more resources or complementary skills, I work with trusted colleagues.

 With no unnecessary overheads, I aim to offer highly flexible and cost-effective solutions — as much or as little input as you need.

 Since 2000, I have worked as an Associate of Consumation, a leader in the field of consumer information design and usability testing.

-I have carried out many projects, for a number of pharmaceutical companies, including GSK, BMS, Astra Zeneca, Novartis, Roche and Mundipharma —
+I have carried out many projects, for a number of pharmaceutical companies, including GSK, BMS, Astra Zeneca, Novartis, Roche, Mundipharma, Orchard and Ascendis —

 • writing, editing, designing, illustrating and testing medicine leaflets;

 • improving the information given to people being recruited into clinical trials.

 In addition, I have delivered training sessions to in-house staff involved in producing information for patients.

 I also played a major part in a project redesigning a suite of material for the UK medicines regulator, the MHRA, to support their Yellow Card scheme for reporting side effects of medicines.